 Where the respondent1 requires a hearing2 or the health committee3 determines4 that an allegation5 should be the subject of a hearing6, the solicitor7 must so far as practicable cause to be prepared such further reports8, if any, from appropriately qualified medical practitioners, as in his opinion are necessary for the purpose of presenting proper and sufficient evidence as to the physical or mental condition of the respondent to enable determination by the committee of the allegation9.
-For the purpose of so doing, the solicitor may request the respondent to attend for examination by any such practitioner, and may if
+For the purpose of so doing, the solicitor may request the respondent to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.